 2014: Universal Music dissolved The Island Def Jam Music Group.
 Now re-positioned Def Jam, Island Records and Motown separately as all three solo labels.

 Paul Rosenberg, the manager of music superstar Eminem, is now Def Jam's CEO.
-Super producer Rodney Jerkins is the label's executive chairman and talent director.
+Super producer Rodney Jerkins is the label's executive chairman, talent director and former A&R president.

 Labelcode: LC 08427/LC 8427